 Optimize iPhone Storage compatibility issues

 When the option "Optimize iPhone Storage" is activated, your iPhone keeps small images locally and the original pictures are stored in iCloud.
-This feature is not compatible with the HEIC format and therfore the app doesn't work when such feature is activated.
+This feature is not compatible with the HEIC format and therefore the app doesn't work when such feature is activated.